The multi-cultural origins of Italian traditional and popular music.

-We are all very much aware Italy has become a unified country only about a century and a half ago, in 1861, and we are used to consider pre-unification Italy as a political melting pot of states and principalities, often ruled over by foreign powers.
+Italy is a young country, after all.
+It only unified in 1861, a century and a half ago.
+We are used to consider pre-unification Italy as a political melting pot of states and principalities, often ruled over by foreign powers.

-Music critics of the past were not always kind to traditional music.
-Often considered the product of a lesser culture, it lingered in cultural limbo for decades, only to be rediscovered, a bit as it happened with dialects, in relatively recent years, as a precious representation of Italy’s heritage and social history.
+Music critics of the past were not always kind to Italian traditional music.
+They often considered it the product of a lesser culture, it lingered in cultural limbo for decades.
+Only to be rediscovered, as it happened with dialects, as a precious representation of Italy’s heritage and social history.